 2. Let the water run and measure the temperature on your wrist to make sure that it is not too hot.
 Dog’s skin is sensitive, so it should never be too hot or too cold, lukewarm is perfect.
 Wet your dog down and lather on a natural dog shampoo, taking care to rub the hind and buttocks but avoid the eye area.
 Use a damp washcloth for their face and head as this sensitive area does not like getting too wet.

 3. Make sure all the shampoo is rinsed off thoroughly using your fingers to ensure that you get through the undercoat, and if in doubt repeat rinsing because even when using hypoallergenic dog shampoo, residue can cause skin irritations.

 How do I choose the right shampoo for my dog?

 Make sure you choose a shampoo that is specifically designed for dogs!
 This is a must as human shampoos are designed for human hair and have a different pH balance which is much more acidic than what dog’s skin can handle.
 Disturbing a dog’s pH level can result in dog skin conditions and bacterial infections so a dog specific shampoo is the best way to go.

-A good quality natural shampoo containing no artificial colourants, SLS or SLES is a must have.
-We recommend using our Oatmeal Advance Dog Shampoo with Lavenderon all dogs breeds, even for those with sensitive skin, as the oatmeal and lavender have soothing and hydrating properties.
+A good quality natural shampoo containing no artificial colourants, SLS or SLES is a must-have.
+We recommend using our Soothe & Calm Shampoo on all dogs breeds, even for those with sensitive skin, as the oatmeal and lavender have soothing and hydrating properties.
 It also has a pH level of 7 which works harmoniously with dog’s skin and is the best choice of dog shampoo for itchy skin.
-It can of course be used on dogs with perfectly healthy skin, and it smells lovely too!
+It can, of course, be used on dogs with perfectly healthy skin, and it smells lovely too!